DISPUTES AND CONTESTED CLAIMS

 Refunds of the Family Contribution or advance amount will not be issued.”

 In the event a taxpayer disputes a claim, the taxpayers, Department of Revenue, MN Afterschool Advance, and Service Providers have a responsibility in this process.
-Refunds or cancellations are rarely offered, as taxpayers are required to sign enrollment agreements with MAA and with service providers outlining their responsibility for participating in the services.
+Refunds or cancellations are rarely offered, as taxpayers are required to sign enrollment agreements with MAA and with their chosen service providers outlining their responsibility for participating in the services.
 Occasionally refunds or cancellations may be made when there are extenuating circumstances.

 Each taxpayer is sent copies of these agreements upon their acceptance to the program.
 Duplicate copies of executed agreements can be sent to taxpayers upon request.